 A typical session starts lasts up to 2 hours and children explore the area and partake in activities of their choosing including bug hunting, den building, pond dipping and hide and seek.
 There is a break halfway through for hot chocolate and a biscuit.
 Normally, once a term, children get to experience a campfire in our fire pit where they are able to toast some bread or cook some popcorn to enjoy with their hot chocolate.

 All nursery and reception age children attend Forest School on a regular basis; children in higher year groups attend on a termly basis.
-The sessions are run by Mrs Potts who is fully qualified Forest School Leader.
+The sessions are run by Mrs Baum who is fully qualified teacher and trainee Forest School Leader.

 We go out in all weathers so please ensure that your child has the appropriate clothing for the conditions, below is a list of the clothes required.